Is a Correction Looming Ahead for Philip Morris International Inc. (PM)

 PM’s Market Performance

-PM stocks went up by 1.03% for the week, with a monthly drop of -1.81% and a quarterly performance of 5.48%, while its annual performance rate touched 0.05%.
-The volatility ratio for the week stands at 1.85% while the volatility levels for the past 30 days are set at 2.14% for Philip Morris International Inc..
-The simple moving average for the period of the last 20 days is 2.85% for PM stocks with a simple moving average of 2.17% for the last 200 days.
+PM stocks went down by -7.42% for the week, with a monthly drop of -5.78% and a quarterly performance of -3.51%, while its annual performance rate touched -10.35%.
+The volatility ratio for the week stands at 2.79% while the volatility levels for the past 30 days are set at 2.28% for Philip Morris International Inc..
+The simple moving average for the period of the last 20 days is -4.76% for PM stocks with a simple moving average of -5.22% for the last 200 days.

 Analysts’ Opinion of PM